 The influence of a praying and God-fearing mother will last for all eternity.
 She may go to the grave, but her work will endure (Testimonies for the Church, 4: 500).

 Jocabeth taught Moses how to relate to others.
 The Bible says that Moses was the meekest man on Earth at that time.
-This matter of teaching children to relate to others in life, developing emotional intelligence, is of utmost importance to their future.
+This matter of teaching children to relate to others in life, and develop emotional intelligence, is of utmost importance to their future.

 What parents put in their children’s minds will greatly influence what that child will be in the future.
 Through the child’s interaction with his/her mother, he/she develops a blueprint, a map of what his/her life will be like in the future.
 The type of attachment the child develops towards his/her mother or primary caregiver will be the type of attachment he/she will develop when finding a partner to marry him/her.

-The problem that some mothers face, for which they cannot be blamed, is that due to the fact that the emotional dynamics of a family are transmitted from one generation to the next, mothers nowadays are transmitting the same emotional dynamics that they experienced in their families.
-They are going to teach their children the same way they learned to relate to others when they were little, unless these mothers find appropriate methods to relate to their children through reflection, counseling, or therapy.
+The problem that some mothers face, for which they cannot be blamed, is that because the emotional dynamics of a family are transmitted from one generation to the next.
+Mothers nowadays are transmitting the same emotional dynamics that they experienced in their families.
+They are going to teach their children the same way they learned to relate to others when they were little.
+Unless these mothers find appropriate methods to relate to their children through reflection, counseling, or therapy.

 Statistics say that 20 percent of children have grown emotionally distant from their parents.
 The parents of those children did not connect emotionally with them, only superficially.
 The focus of attention of these parents was on their children’s behavior and not on their emotions.

 What happens then?
-Research shows that when parents are concerned only about their children’s behavior and not their emotions, their children do not receive the essential tools to be able to connect with others and to develop age-appropriate emotional intelligence.
+Research shows that many parents are concerned only about their children’s behavior and not their emotions.
+So their children do not receive the essential tools to be able to connect with others.
+They don’t develop age-appropriate emotional intelligence.